-How is Sicily so different to the rest of Italy?
+How is Sicily so different from the rest of Italy?

 I know you are a real Italophile and have written extensively about Italy, please tell us more about the subjects of your books.

-You mentioned you will be back in Sicily in early 2016 tell us a little more about your trip and next book.
+You mentioned you will be back in Sicily tell us a little more about your trip and next book.

-The Sicily book in particular seems to have struck a chord with the traveling public (as well as a lot of third and fourth generation Sicilian Americans!).
+The Sicily book, in particular, seems to have struck a chord with the travelling public (as well as a lot of the third and fourth generation Sicilian Americans!).
 That tells my publisher and me that interest in the island remains high.
-I have traveled through the same places many times for research and to take family and friends on visits there and I want now to find places visitors seldom, if ever, get to.
+I have travelled through the same places many times for research and to take family and friends on visits there , and I want now to find places visitors seldom if ever, get to.
 So book five will be an exploration of the island seeking out those places.
 I’ll miss a lot, to be sure, but I’ll also discover a lot as well.
 There is no title as yet.
-Release is tentatively scheduled for Spring/Summer 2018.
+The release is tentatively scheduled for Spring/Summer 2018.

 Thanks so much to John Keahey for finding the time to answer my questions.
 Molto gentile.
-I love your book and on behalf do all of your readers I thank you for writing it, as it has enriched our knowledge of Sicily.
-I wish you all the best for your new book and invite you to spend as much time as you can in Sicily, because only through time will you be able to get under a Sicilian’s skin and into the passionate beating heart where true Sicily is.
-But then, I think you have already discovered this about Trincaria.
+I love your book and on behalf of all of your readers, I thank you for writing it, as it has enriched our knowledge of Sicily.

 For more information about John Keahey’s books and impressive book trailer for Seeking Sicily see his author page here.